GenomicsForAotearoaNewZealand/genomics-tools/tools/README.md

-`install.sh` | An install script that takes care of all steps required to install the tool on top of the base image `LICENSE` | The software license applicable to the tool `MAINTAINER` | The email of the person that maintains the container image `PAPER` | Where to find the scientific paper related to this tool `README.md` | A description of the tool in mark down format `SOURCE` | The source link of the tool
+`install.sh` | An install script that takes care of all steps required to install the tool on top of the base image `LICENSE` | The software license applicable to the tool `MAINTAINER` | The email of the person that maintains the container image `PAPER` | Where to find the scientific paper related to this tool.
+For easier trackability please use the DOI of the paper.
+`README.md` | A description of the tool in mark down format `SOURCE` | The source link of the tool
-`test.sh` | A test script that runs automated tests to validate the tool works as expected `VERSION` | The version of the tool
+`test.sh` | A test script that runs automated tests to validate the tool works as expected `VERSION` | The version of the **tool**.
+The Docker will generate automatically its own version number.

 ### Dockerfile